 The pizza base might have shrunk back a little bit, but as long as you have about 10 inches across, you’ll still have a perfectly good pizza to work with.

-Make sure any thicker parts are flattened out so that the base is about one-third of an inch thick.
+Make sure any thicker parts are flattened out so the base is about one-third of an inch thick.
 Then, you can cover any holes or thin spots by folding over adjacent areas.
-Just remember: it doesn’t have to be perfect.
+Just remember: it doesn’t have to be perfect!

 Final Thoughts

-Homemade pizza is a yummy treat for all of your family and friends, but making the pizza dough is not always easy.
+Homemade pizza is a yummy treat for all of your family and friends, but making the pizza dough isn’t always easy.
 Many people have problems stretching the dough out in the right way without tearing it or having it shrink back too tightly.

 This can be frustrating, especially if you’ve already spent hours making the dough and have hungry people waiting to eat!